Lauren Caris Cooks

 Step by Step Guide to Assembling and Ombre Cake

 2. Remove the crumb coated cake from the fridge.
 Divide your remaining icing into 3 parts in the ratio 3:1:1.
 Leave the largest part white.
-Colour 1 of the small parts a pale shade of any colour you like using food colouring.
-Then colour the other small part a dark shade of the same colour.
+Color 1 of the small parts a pale shade of any color you like using food coloring.
+Then color the other small part a dark shade of the same color.
 Put the white icing on top of the cake and around the sides on the top half.
-Add the pale colour to the middle of the sides of the cake and the darkest colour around the rim of the bottom of the cake.
+Add the pale color to the middle of the sides of the cake and the darkest color around the rim of the bottom of the cake.
 Use a pallet knife to blend the icing slightly at the joins.

 Step by Step Guide to Assembling and Ombre Cake